 - Is the area heavily trafficked?

-- How much time and effort do you want to spend on maintaining the lawn?
+- How much time and effort do you want to spend maintaining the lawn?

-Knowing your terrain will help you home in on the formulation of lawn seed you want.
-Seeds are sold as pure seed of one variety, blends (multiple types of the same variety) and mixtures (seed blends of different varieties).
+Knowing your terrain will help you home in on the formulation of seed you want.
+Seeds are sold as pure seeds of one variety, blends (multiple types of the same variety), and mixtures (seed blends of different varieties).

-Each type of grass seed has its uses.
-The pure seed will give you a unified look.
-The blends will be a bit less uniform, but one variety may cover up for the weaknesses of another.
-Grass seed mixtures provide the most biologically diverse lawn: The grass plants won’t look identical, but the diversity gives you the greatest chance of having your lawn survive diseases and droughts.
-Pennington, for example, has a Smart Seed brand that includes a mix of shade grass seed and full-sun seed.
+Pure seed will give you a unified look.
+Blends will be less uniform, but one variety may cover up for the weaknesses of another.
+Grass seed mixtures provide the most biologically diverse lawn: the grass plants won’t look identical, but your lawn has a better chance of surviving diseases and droughts.

-When it comes to selecting seeds, you have an ally — the Federal Seed Act.
-First enacted in 1939 and amended five times since, the Seed Act requires seed sellers to provide consumers with valuable information on the seed’s labels.
+When it comes to selecting seeds, the Federal Seed Act requires seed sellers to provide consumers with valuable information on the seed’s label.

 Under the law, the label must tell you:

 - The name of the grass variety (or varieties).